Solar Energy Basics

 - The manufacturing cost of solar technology is high.

-- They are expensive to install, this is an even bigger issue than the cost of solar panels themselves.
+- Solar power systems are expensive to install, this is an even bigger issue than the cost of the panels themselves.

 - The cost of electricity from central solar power plants is high.

-- Efficiency is usually low, therefore the power production per square meter is low.
+- Solar panel efficiency is usually low, therefore the power production per square meter is low.
 An average of 110 to 200 watts per square meter.
-This means that solar power plants (not rooftop setups) occupy a large amount of land.
+This means that solar power plants (not rooftop systems) occupy a large amount of land.

 You must use an electricity usage meter (such as the Kill-A-Watt for example) to determine the power consumption of individual appliances which often varies.
 If you are using a grid-tie setup to solar power your building, then you don’t need to worry about metering your appliances yourself.

 How To Set Up Solar Panels/How To Solar Power Your Home:

 This section has a page of its own.

 If not the entire house, which appliances should I power?

 Some appliances are easier to power with solar panels than others.
 This is due to the fact that it is easier to gauge their power consumption.
 A refrigerator, for example, is not the most straightforward appliance to solar power because of its intermittent operation which varies with weather, provided that the kitchen is not climate controlled (heated or air-conditioned).

-In most cases, whichever appliance you choose to power with solar energy, the ratio of the amount of money spent on the solar setup to the amount of money saved by the solar panels is the same, so it does not help you any more to power ceiling lamps for example, and solar powering those requires an electrician which has to be paid, so that actually costs more than solar powering standing fans.
+In most cases, whichever appliance you choose to power with solar energy, the ratio of the amount of money spent on the solar setup to the amount of money saved by the solar panels is the same, so it does not help you any more to power ceiling lamps for example, and supplying those with solar power requires an electrician which has to be paid, so that actually costs more than solar powering standing fans.

 It is important to note that solar panels are cheaper in large quantities, so if you want to power your house with solar energy, then buy all the panels at once.
 You can obtain them for less than $3 per watt in such quantities.